oras-project/oras/test/e2e/README.md

 ### 8. Adding New Test Data

 #### 8.1 Command Suite
-Command suite uses pre-baked test data, which is a bunch of layered archive files compressed from distribution storage.
+Command suite uses pre-baked test data, which is a bunch of layered archive files compressed from registry storage.
 Test data are all stored in `$REPO_ROOT/test/e2e/testdata/distribution/` but separated in different sub-folders: oras distribution uses `mount` and upstream distribution uses `mount_fallback`.

 For both registries, the repository name should follow the convention of `command/$repo_suffix`.
-To add a new layer to the test data, compress the `docker` folder from the root directory of the distribution storage and copy it to `$REPO_ROOT/test/e2e/testdata/distribution/mount` folder.
+To add a new layer to the test data, use the below command to compress the `docker` folder from the root directory of the registry storage and copy it to the corresponding subfolder in `$REPO_ROOT/test/e2e/testdata/distribution/mount`.
 ```shell
 tar -cvzf ${repo_suffix}.tar.gz --owner=0 --group=0 docker/
 ```